 The connection we share is regarding our birth dates: I was born exactly two hundred years to the day after Ms Austen was.
 One would think that this would be a delightful connection to have, and for most of my life it has been.
 For several 16th of Decembers I have revelled in the fact that I was born not only on the same day as one cultural great, but of several including Beethoven (possibly), Noel Coward (definitely), Arthur C. Clarke and Christopher Biggins (the greatest of all).

 In a few days time however, the world will remember the two hundredth anniversary of Ms Austen’s death.
 On the 18th of July 1817, Jane Austen passed away in Winchester.
 This may have been due to cancer or tuberculosis (although some now think it may have been the result of accidental poisoning), but the cause of her death has never entirely been determined.
 What is certain is Ms Austen was childless, unmarried and 41 years old at the time.
 Thankfully for me, I am in good health and will be nowhere near Hampshire next week.
-Yet, I too find myself without children, without a husband and 41 years old, traits that until a few days ago on realising this freak coincidence, caused me no concern whatsoever.
+Yet, exactly two hundred years on from Ms Austen’s death, I too find myself without children, without a husband and 41 years (and 214 days) old, traits that until a few days ago on realising this freak coincidence, caused me no concern whatsoever.
 If these are the only other similarities I share with my fellow birthday colleague, then I am happy to accept that I will never be a successful novelist in my lifetime which hopefully will go way beyond next Tuesday.

 If however, no one sees a tweet from me after the 18th of July 2017 and that this post becomes the last to appear on this website, then how apt it is about Ms Austen… although how vexing also (to say the least), that I shared even more with the author than I actually cared to.